 1. Add up your variable costs (per product)

-If you make your products, you’ll need to dig a bit deeper and look at a bundle of your raw materials.
+If you make your products, you’ll need to dig a bit deeper and look at a bundle of your raw materials, labor costs, and overhead costs.
 How much does that bundle cost, and how many products can you create from it?
 That will give you a rough estimate of your cost of goods sold per item.

 However, you shouldn’t forget the time you spend on your business is valuable, too.
 To price your time, set an hourly rate you want to earn from your business, and then divide that by how many products you can make in that time.
 To set a sustainable price, make sure to incorporate the cost of your time as a variable product cost.